News

 Logo IT:U

-New supporting member: Interdisciplinary Transformation University Austria (IT:U)
+New supporting member: IT:U Interdisciplinary Transformation University Austria

 We are delighted to announce that the IT:U Interdisciplinary Transformation University Austria has joined Open Knowledge Maps as a supporting member.
 IT:U is the first Austrian university to join with a visionary membership.